ganeshgautam-official/Analyzing-Data-for-Netflix-Content-Strategy/README.md

    - **Japanese**: Key for Eastern Asia.
    - **Spanish**: Vital for South America.

-**Explore the dashboard here**: [IMDb Historical Analysis](https://public.tableau.com/app/profile/er.ganesh.gautam/viz/NetflixandAnalyzingDataforInsightsCaseStudy/AUDIENCE-).

 # 4. Potential Audience by Demographics and Region
 Explore the [Dashboard](https://public.tableau.com/app/profile/er.ganesh.gautam/viz/NetflixandAnalyzingDataforInsightsCaseStudy/AUDIENCE-) for detailed visualization of potential consumer audiences.
-Navigate to the Audience section to analyze regional and demographic insights.
+Navigate to the Audience section to visualize regional and demographic insights.

 ## **Demographic Analysis (Age & Gender)**